Notes from Helsinki

 It is not for me to judge Antufiev, but there is no courage in “opposing wars.”
 No more than there is virtue in being against poverty and depravation.
 Evil always has a name.
 Call it by its name, or else you support it.

 There are Ukraine flags everywhere in Helsinki, including on the iconic building of the main train station.
 A century of Russian occupation and half a century of Russian intimidation left no sympathy for Russia among Finns.

 The majority of men are conscripted for up to one year of service.
 There is pride in serving.
-Soon the country with the longest border with Russia, and a very capable fighting force, will join NATO.
+Soon the European country with the longest border with Russia, and a very capable fighting force, will join NATO.
 Perhaps, the most embarrassing of Putin’s many miscalculations.

 The journey to Tallinn by ferry takes two hours.
 Grey clouds almost fuse with the blue Baltic water.